Blood Flow Restriction

 Is BFR Safe?

 Research published by the APTA (American Physical Therapy Association) has shown that BFR is not only comfortable for the patient but also safe and effective when exercises are performed appropriately and when equipment is monitored by a trained blood flow restriction professional.
-This service is now available to be performed by trained clinicians at select HealthQuest locations (currently only offered in West Bloomfield).
-If you are interested in learning more about BFR, click the button below to request an appointment.
+This service is now available to be performed by trained clinicians at HealthQuest locations.
+If you are interested in learning more about BFR, request an appointment today.

 Available at: All locations